SacuL/SearchBox-App/README.md

 ## Technical Approach

 For the PoC, the implementation will be done using `Next.js` with `React`, combined with `trpc`, which provides a live TypeScript type check on Front and Backend.
 Files will be stored locally on disk and their metadata in memory.
 Search will be handled by `FlexSearch`.
 Parsing of Docx files will be done by `mammoth.js` and text-based pdf content extraction by `pdf-parse`.

+## Current version

+This PoC has been built to enable upload and search of documents.
+Everything is stored in memory: the files, the search index, and the files metadata.
+Storage can be easily replaced later with proper storage solutions.

+The search supports fuzzy search using "full" [tokenizer](https://github.com/nextapps-de/flexsearch?tab=readme-ov-file#tokenizer-partial-match).
+For example, if the word `computer` was indexed, searching for `comp`, `uter`, `put`, or `computer` will all match.